swapnilk30/JavaDeveloperNotes2024/README.md

 1. One is by **extending java.lang.Thread class**
 2. Another is by **implementing java.lang.Runnable interface**

+### Why to override run() method while creating the thread using the Runnable interface ?
+    because Runnable is interface and it has abstract method called run.
+    Hence when we implement the Runnable interface we have to override run() method.

 ### Can We Start Thread Twice ?
 - No. You can not start thread twice
 - This will result in a IllegalThreadStateException